Primary 2

 P2 Homework

-During our first term which will take us to Christmas, the children will be introduced to 1 new spelling sound each week.
+Throughout term 2 children will continue to be introduced to one new sound each week.
 A homework activity to consolidate learning of each sound will be sent home in the red folder.

 Reading books will also be sent home in the red folders (usually 2).